-1. Is resuming a particular service in line with the guidance of the Scottish Government's proposed route map?
+1. Is resuming a particular service in line with the guidance of the Scottish Government's proposed route map and any local level restrictions?

 Housing providers should refer to the most up to date guidance and ensure that any decision to resume services are in line with the Scottish Government guidance.